-The release of All or Nothing: Arsenal is set for 2022.
+All or Nothing: Arsenal which was set for August 4, 2022 has been finally released.
 Versions of the All or Nothing series including Manchester City and Tottenham have both been released in late August.

-While 2022/23 kicks off a little earlier than usual due to the 2022 winter World Cup, it might drop a little sooner than the previous series, but given that it is set to include the whole 2021/22 season, we certainly shouldn’t expect All or Nothing: Arsenal to land any earlier than August 2022.
+While 2022/23 kicks off a little earlier than usual due to the 2022 winter World Cup, there was a hope that it might drop a little sooner than the previous series, but given that it is set to include the whole 2021/22 season, All or Nothing: Arsenal is set to land in August 2022 as well.

 Where to watch All or Nothing: Arsenal